Master's Degree Requirements

 The Latin American Studies program is a highly flexible plan; students must plan a cohesive program to focus their interests.
 They should take special pains to design programs of study that will incorporate basic theory and methodology courses relevant to the discipline.
 The student's program must be arranged in consultation with the graduate adviser.

-LLILAS offers three MA degree plans: Plan A, thesis option, 30 or 33 semester hours of credit; Plan B and Plan C, two reports in lieu of thesis option, each of 33 semester hours of credit leading to the master's degree.
+LLILAS offers two MA degree plans: Plan A, thesis option, 30 or 33 semester hours of credit; Plan B, two reports in lieu of thesis option, each of 33 semester hours of credit leading to the master's degree.
 Under ALL of the MA degree plans, students must meet the language requirement.

 Plan A: Thesis Option (30-33 hours total, including optional elective)